I thank SOAS and Valerie Amos for bringing us together this evening.

 Principles however will not be enough: I call on world leaders to lead.

-And I want them to tell to tell them that beyond security measures, we need education and social cohesion and respect for human rights.
+And I want them to tell that beyond security measures, we need education and social cohesion and respect for human rights.

-That is how young people will avoid distant keep from false illusions afar, and become clear-thinking and enlightened citizens.
+That is how young people will avoid distant illusions, and become clear-thinking and enlightened citizens.

 We have work to do, and I urge you all to join.